 Section I – Introduction and Purpose

-The Wyrick Student Project Fund (hereafter referred to as the Wyrick Fund or the Fund) is a program initiated in 1983 by the students of Southwest Missouri State University (now known as Missouri State University), and authorized by the Southwest Missouri State University Board of Regents (now know as the Missouri State University Board of Governors).
-The program is named in honor of Dr. Thomas J. Wyrick whose dedication and hard work inspired Missouri State University students to participate in the improvement of their University through innovative programs and effective student government.
+The Wyrick Student Project Fund (the Wyrick Fund) was initiated in 1983 by the students of Southwest Missouri State University (now known as Missouri State University), and authorized by the Southwest Missouri State University Board of Regents (now know as the Missouri State University Board of Governors).
+The program is named in honor of Dr. Thomas J. Wyrick, whose dedication and hard work inspired Missouri State University students to participate in the improvement of their University through innovative programs and effective student government.
 The Wyrick Fund is monitored and maintained by the Wyrick Project Fund Commission (Wyrick Commission).

 Section II – Funding

 The Wyrick Student Project Fund is supported by a fee collected from each student enrolled at the Springfield campus of Missouri State University at the rate of three dollars per semester for the fall, spring, and summer semesters.
 Proposed changes to the fee may be considered each fall and must be first approved by the majority of the Wyrick Commission then approved by the legislative branch of SGA and put to student ballot.
 To gain final approval, the fee alteration must also be approved by Administrative Council and the Board of Governors.